About Palma de Mallorca

 Where to Stay in Palma de Mallorca

 A large proportion of people visiting the city centre tend to stay in hotels.
 Palma has seen an explosion of boutique hotels in recent years which attract visitors all year round.
-Old historical palaces have been restored with the upmost care, retaining original features and introducing all the modern technology we expect nowadays.
+Old historical palaces have been restored with the utmost care, retaining original features and introducing all the modern technology we expect nowadays.
 Most of these hotels can be found in the tiny streets around the cathedral area.

 In the hotels along the Paseo Marítimo, what you lose in character, you gain with sea views.
-This area is perfect for those who might feel a bit claustrophobic staying in the city centre, but still want to be within easy walking distance of all the attractions on offer.
+This area is perfect for those who might feel a bit claustrophobic staying in the city centre but still wants to be within easy walking distance of all the attractions on offer.
 This stretch offers hotels with larger, more corporate accommodation and modern comfortable hotels for those simply craving a room with a balcony and a sea view.
-These establishments will certainly quench your thirst for some sunshine and water!
+These establishments will certainly quench your thirst for some sunshine and water.
 Alike to the city centre, here you are perfectly situated for exploring Palma without the need for travelling by transport.

-There is also plenty of opportunities to stay on the outskirts of Palma.
+There are also plenty of opportunities to stay on the outskirts of Palma.
 With numerous hotels dotted around with outstanding spa facilities, swimming pools, tennis courts, gyms and even golf courses.
-These are the perfect compromise for those who like to experience the best of both worlds: they can be within close proximity of the city but have access to all the facilities they could ever want for.
-Many of these hotels also offer a free shuttle service between the hotel and the city centre.
+These are perfect to experience the best of both worlds, being within close proximity of the city but having access to all the facilities one could ever want for.
+Many of these hotels also offer a free shuttle service to the city centre.

 In these same suburbs, you will find a number of holiday rentals or villas which are more appropriate for those looking for a home away from home style of accommodation.
-These are great for large groups in need of numerous bedrooms and perhaps those who fancy the luxury of their own swimming pool?
+These are great for large groups in need of numerous bedrooms and usually have the luxury of a private swimming pool.